Kvieta1990/ornl-pd/doc/data_tools/nomad.md

     /SNS/users/y8z/NOM_Shared/CALIBRATION
     ```

     To run this routine, one has to `cd` into the directory and run `./nom_cal_local`, or one can just give the full path to the routine.
+This routine does take an argument to specify the input json file which follows exactly the same form as presented for `nom_cal` above.

+- `all_nom`

+    This will run the same autoreduction as on Monitor ([monitor.sns.gov](https://monitor.sns.gov)).
+It runs locally and multiple run numbers can be processed in a batch manner.
+The program runs as follows,

+    ```bash
+    all_nom IPTS RunsToProcess
+    ```

+    e.g., `all_nom 29792 '193462, 193474-193484'`

+- `confirm-nom`

+    Routine for confirming the data availability for NOMAD experiments.
+It can run with either of the ways below,

+    ```
+    confirm-nom
+    confirm-nom <IPTS>
+    confirm-nom <IPTS> Submission_Number
+    ```

+    With the first way, the program will ask for a few user inputs while running.
+With the second way, it will run directly, taking the `<IPTS>` number and assume the submission number of `1`.
+With the third way, one can also specify the submission number of an `<IPTS>` -- for some experiments, there may be some continuation runs and each run has a certain submission number, `1, 2, 3, ...`.